 Academic Year Fellowship Description:

-The CHS Academic Year (AY) Research Fellowship is a funding opportunity meant to be a cooperative venture between an undergraduate student and their faculty mentor.
-Each CHS Undergraduate AY Research Fellowship is worth $1,000.
-This fellowship provides undergraduates with the opportunity to work with their faculty mentor to develop a research project that the student can conduct in a mostly independent and self-directed manner within the mentor's lab during the Fall or Spring semesters.
-It is expected that the student will perform the vast majority of the proposed work independently, with the expectation that the work will result in a meeting presentation or poster.
+This fellowship provides undergraduates with the opportunity to work with their faculty mentor to develop a research project that the student can conduct in a mostly independent and self-directed manner within the mentor's lab during the Fall and/or Spring semesters.
+It is expected that the student will perform the vast majority of the proposed work independently, with the expectation that the work will result in a meeting presentation, poster, or publication.

 Criteria for Award: